Agency FB: Usage

 Agency is the main font in the first-person shooter franchise Crysis and the 2012 video games Call of Duty: Black Ops II and Hill Climb Racing, and it is used in the logo for the in-development science fiction first-person shooter videogame trilogy Interstellar Marines.
 The Vancouver Canucks NHL club now uses the font, in modified form, with the introduction of Reebok's Edge uniform style in 2007.
 Nike has since adopted the typeface for use in its ice hockey uniforms for several countries, beginning in the 2010 Winter Olympics.
-The font was also widely used in the 2003 space flight simulator game Freelancer.
+The font was also widely used in the 2003, space flight simulator game Freelancer.
 It was also used in the 2009 film 2012.
 The mobile version of PlayerUnknown's Battlegrounds also utilizes the font in its UI.
 The Road & Track magazine also used Agency FB from 2011-12.
 Star Citizen uses the font in its logo.
+Primary typeface for the Indiana Pacers of the National Basketball Association.

 Two styles are supplied with Microsoft Office.

 Russian public sports channel Match TV uses a typeface that resembles Agency FB, but with some modifications.
 The online technology magazine How-To Geek uses the font for its logo.

 American soccer club Charleston Battery adopted the font as their primary typeface as part of their rebrand in December 2019.
+Also the number typeface on the Canada Soccer uniforms for the 2026 FIFA World Cup.